-If you intend to use your VET course towards the calculation of the ATAR, the school must submit an estimated mark of your likely performance in the HSC examination.
-The calculation of the mark is a school decision and will include the Trial HSC examination.
-This mark is only used in the event of misadventure.
+If you intend to use your VET course towards the calculation of the ATAR, the school must submit an estimated mark of your likely performance in the HSC.
+This will only be used in this case of an illness/misadventure appeal.
+Students whose HSC pattern of study makes them eligible to receive an ATAR must sit the trial exam.